lpheller/laravel-updater/README.md

 ## How to use

 - Clone this repo
+- run `composer install`

-- run this within your a laravel project
+- run this within your a laravel project:

 ```sh
 php path/to/repo/bin/updater